abcdefg30/symbio-documentation/docs/admin/services/visio-importer/setup.md

 ## Changing the E-Mail footer or layout

 The html used for the automated E-Mails is stored at 'src\VisioUploader\wwwroot\email.html'.
-You can edit and view it as any normal html file.
+You can edit and view it like any normal html file.

 The '$pin$' will be replaced by the actual pin, so make sure to include it.

+## Changing the 'Nutzungsbedingungen'

+The html used for the 'Nutzungsbedingungen' is stored at 'src\VisioUploader\wwwroot\nutzungsbedingungen.html'.
+You can edit and view it like any normal html file.